Call our licensed insurance agents (TTY 711)

 Enroll when you’re first eligible

-First things first — to sign up for a Medicare Advantage plan, you must first be enrolled in Medicare Parts A and B. This allows you to take part in the Medicare program, whether you stick with Original Medicare or switch to a Medicare Advantage plan.
-But that doesn’t mean you should delay your Part C planning; along with your IEP, you’ll also have a separate Initial Coverage Election Period (ICEP) that opens at the same time.
+First things first — to sign up for a Medicare Advantage plan, you must first be enrolled in Medicare Parts A and B. Along with your IEP, you’ll also have a separate Initial Coverage Election Period (ICEP) that opens at the same time.
 This refers to your first chance to sign up for Medicare Advantage.

 Like your IEP, the ICEP opens three months before you turn 65.
-It ends in two ways: You either reach the end of your IEP, or your enrollment in Parts A and B begins — whichever comes last.
+It ends in two ways: You either reach the end of your IEP, or your enrollment in Parts A and B begins, whichever comes last.
 This allows you to sign up for Medicare Advantage when you first begin receiving benefits, whether you enroll at 65 or delay because you’re still working and have other coverage.

 You have Original Medicare and want to switch to Part C